[Photo courtesy of NASA.gov - educational materials]

 Earth Hour is a global event organized by the World Wide Fund for Nature.
 It takes place annually to encourage communities, households, businesses and municipalities to turn off their non-essential lights for one hour as a symbol of their commitment to climate action.

-The following County buildings participated in Earth Hour:
+The following County buildings participate in Earth Hour:

 - County Building, 118 N. Clark St., Chicago

 - Dunne Administration Building, 69 W. Washington St., Chicago